Citigroup (C)

 Return on equity, or ROE, quantifies bank profitability relative to shareholder equity - an essential capital source for these institutions.
 Over extended periods, superior ROE performance drives faster shareholder wealth compounding through reinvestment, share repurchases, and dividend growth.

-Over the last five years, Citigroup has averaged an ROE of 8%, respectable for a company operating in a sector where the average shakes out around 7.5% and those putting up 15%+ are greatly admired.
+Over the last five years, Citigroup has averaged an ROE of 7.7%, uninspiring for a company operating in a sector where the average shakes out around 7.5%.

 11. Is Now The Time To Buy Citigroup?

-We cheer for all companies supporting the economy, but in the case of Citigroup, we’ll be cheering from the sidelines.
+Citigroup’s business quality ultimately falls short of our standards.
 To begin with, its revenue growth was weak over the last five years.
 And while its projected EPS for the next year implies the company’s fundamentals will improve, the downside is its net interest margin limits its operating profit potential compared to other banks that can earn more, all else equal..
 On top of that, its estimated net interest income for the next 12 months are weak.

-Citigroup’s P/B ratio based on the next 12 months is 0.9x.
-While this valuation is reasonable, we don’t see a big opportunity at the moment.
-There are superior stocks to buy right now.
+Citigroup’s P/B ratio based on the next 12 months is 1x.
+While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+We're fairly confident there are better investments elsewhere.